Seeed-Studio/wiki-documents/docs/Atmel_AVRISP_STK500_USB_ISP_Programmer.md

 ## Features
 - It can supports a wide range of ATMEL AVR microcontrollor.
 - It can works with AVR Studio or WINAVR (GCC)

-- It can’t upgrade the firmware.
+!!!note
    If you can’t download ATMEL AVR Studio 4.13, please download avrstudio7, please download the latest version of AvrStudio.
 Tools select stk500.

 ## Application Ideas